Out and about

 1. Protect medicines against the heat and direct sunlight

 You should store medicines in a cool and dark place.
 Direct sun rays and high temperatures can be harmful.
-You should therefore not leave your first-aid kit in a car or directly on the beach in the sun.
+Do not leave your first-aid kit in the car or directly on the beach in the sun.

 2. Avoid humidity and wet conditions of any kind

-Store medicines in a waterproof medication pack or container to protect them from humidity.
+Store medicines in a watertight medicine bag or an easily sealable container to protect them from humidity.
 Humidity can have a negative effect on the properties of medicines and reduce their efficacy.

 3. Store medicines in their original packaging

 It's best to store medicines in their original packaging wherever possible, including the instruction leaflet.
-This helps with identification and dosage; it also means that you always have the information on side-effects and shelf life to hand.
+This facilitates identification and dosage, and information on side effects and shelf life is available at all times.
+If you can no longer find the original packaging, check the internet or your pharmacy to find out how to take them correctly.

 4. Carry important medicines in your hand luggage